CROSS2OH/CROSS2OH.github.io/_tabs/CROSS2OH.md

 - Step 3

 <!-- 配置path信息 -->
-Define the values of the following variables in config.yaml,then place the config.yaml file in the same directory as the jar.
+We provided a config.yaml template file.Define the values of the following variables in config.yaml,then place the config.yaml file in the same directory as the jar.

 ```java
     // The output path for detected CPI issues.